Full English Translation of the Story of Sinuhe

 He said to me: “Why have you come to this place?
 Has something happened at the residence?”
 I said to him: “King Sehetepibre has gone to his horizon, and no one knows what may happen because of it.”
 But I spoke in half-truths, saying: “I was returning from a campaign to the land of the Libyans when it was reported to me.
 My mind became faint, my heart was no longer in my body.
 It carried me away on the paths of the wilderness.
 I was not accused, no one had spat in my face.
 I had not heard a slander.
 My name was not heard in the mouth of the herald.
 I do not know what brought me to this country.
 It was like the plan of a god.”

-He gave me his eldest daughter in marriage.
-He gave me a portion of his land, from the best of what he had, on the border with another country.
+That King gave me his eldest daughter in marriage and gave me a portion of his land, from the best of what he had, on the border with another country.
 It was a good land, called Yaa.
 Figs were in it, and grapes.
 It had more wine than water.
 Plentiful was its honey, abundant its olives.
 Every fruit was on its trees.
 Barley was there, and emmer, and limitless cattle of all kinds.

 Great, too, was that which accrued to me as a result of the love of me.
 He made me ruler of a tribe in the best of his country.
-Bread was made for me as daily fare, and wine as a daily provision, cooked meat and roasted fowl, besides the wild beasts of the desert, for they hunted for me and laid it before me, besides the catch of my own hounds.
-Many desserts were made for me, and milk in every kind of cooking.
+They made bread for me as daily fare and provided wine as a daily provision and served me cooked meat and roasted fowl, in addition to the wild beasts of the desert that they hunted and laid before me, and the catch of my own hounds.
+They also made me many desserts and used milk in every kind of cooking.

 Longing for Home: Story of Sinuhe